FroeMic/TUM-IN-Protein-Prediction-1/lectures/18-secondary-structure-prediction-3.md

 **Question:** In a structure to structure network, which additional information could be used to improve the prediction?

-> *
+> * E.g. redundant information about the sequence, e.g. parts of it.

 **Question:** When training a neural network, how do you choose the next training sample from your test set?
+Why so?

-> randomly
+> Randomly, to avoid correlations